OrihsoArika/dotfiles/README.md

 - a polkit app.

-For the gruvbox GTK theme, you can use [https://github.com/Fausto-Korpsvart/Gruvbox-GTK-Theme](this one).
+For the gruvbox GTK theme, you can use [this one](https://github.com/Fausto-Korpsvart/Gruvbox-GTK-Theme).

 just copy or symlink them into your ~/.config directory.